ClusterLabs/PAF/configuration.md

   * `clone-node-max`: maximum number of PostgreSQL resources that can run _on a single node_.
 The only meaningful value here is `1`, do not set it to anything else.
 If not given, the default value is `1`.
+  * `notify=true`: enable action `notify` for the resource.
+You must enable it explicitly as this action is disabled by default.
+This is mandatory as the resource agent rely heavily on this action.

 ## Other considerations